skyomni/portfolio/pages/arcadium-pages/arcadium-process.md

 - It was fun, fast-paced, and programmable
 - It had the clearest pathway for feature expansion
 - It integrated components evenly across the kit
+- It met most requirements of the project

 **Identified Improvements:**
 - Larger final enclosure